It is illegal for anyone to force you into any sexual act without your consent.

 If you have not consented to sexual intercourse, it is rape.

 Consent equals freely given agreement to a sexual activity.
 If you are forced to give consent this is called coercion.
-Additionally, silence, previous sexual relations, or agreement given while under the influence of alcohol or other drugs is not considered consent.
+Additionally, silence, previous sexual relations, or agreement given while incapacitated due to alcohol or other drug use is not considered consent.

 - More than 60% of the rape victims have some acquaintance with their attackers.